17 Best iPhone Apps for Identifying Plants

 You can track the development of your garden and create alerts for gardening upkeep and maintenance using this free iPhone app.

-Additionally, Gardening Companion offers its users access to a larger collection of videos, articles, resources, and tutorials that can benefit gardeners of any skill level.
+Additionally, Gardening Companion offers users access to a larger collection of videos, articles, resources, and tutorials that can benefit gardeners of any skill level.

 But remember that you should use this app in conjunction with another plant identification app rather than using it as a standalone tool for identifying plants.